Ojibwe: Traditional

 In Ojibwe tradition, the main task after a death is to bury the body as soon as possible, the very next day or even on the day of death.
 This was important because it allowed the spirit of the dead to journey to its place of joy and happiness.
 The land of happiness where the dead reside is called Gaagige Minawaanigozigiwining.
 This was a journey that took four days.
 If burial preparations could not be completed the day of the death, guests and medicine men were required to stay with the deceased and the family in order to help mourn, while also singing songs and dancing throughout the night.
 Once preparations were complete, the body would be placed in an inflexed position with their knees towards their chest.
 Over the course of the four days it takes the spirit to journey to its place of joy, it is customary to have food kept alongside the grave at all times.
 A fire is set when the sun sets and is kept going throughout the night.
 The food is to help feed the spirit over the course of the journey, while the smoke from the fire is a directional guide.
-Once the four day journey is over, a feast is held, which is led by the chief medicine man.
+Once the four–day journey is over, a feast is held, which is led by the chief medicine man.
 At the feast, it is the chief medicine man's duty to give away certain belongings of the deceased.
 Those who were chosen to receive items from the deceased are required to trade in a new piece of clothing, all of which would be turned into a bundle.
-The bundle of new cloths and a dish is then given to the closest relative.
+The bundle of new clothes and a dish is then given to the closest relative.
 The recipient of the bundle must then find individuals that he or she believes to be worthy, and pass on one of the new pieces of clothing.